jurgen-potter/ip1/README.md

-﻿# CitizenPanel
+﻿# Panello - Integration Project 1

-A multi-tenant web platform that allows organisations to manage citizen panels — groups of residents that are recruited, drawn by lottery, and consulted on local policy topics.
+A multi-tenant web platform that allows organisations to manage citizen panels: groups of residents that are recruited, drawn by lottery, and consulted on local policy topics.

 Built with ASP.NET Core 8 MVC, PostgreSQL, and a Vite/TypeScript/Tailwind CSS front-end.